 Sanctions are warranted for failure to report potential conflicts or to abide by a management plan.
 The university has the right to impose sanctions consistent with the rights of academic staff members under the university Statutes and other applicable policies and practices.
 Severity of sanctions depends on the extent of the violations of the Policy.
 Inadvertent, unintentional, and minor breaches require lesser sanctions, whereas knowing, deliberate, and major violations demand the severest sanctions.

-As a UIC employee, if you wish to serve as the PI for the business applicant or become an employee of the business, then you must adhere to University Policy on Conflict of Commitment and Interest for academic staff including faculty, postdoctoral scholars, and academic professionals (see RNUA FAQ #2) and the Policy and Rules for Civil Service Staff.
+As a UIC employee, if you wish to serve as the PI for the business applicant or become an employee of the business, then you must adhere to University Policy on Conflict of Commitment and Interest for academic staff including faculty, postdoctoral scholars, and academic professionals and the Policy and Rules for Civil Service Staff.

 - Academic staff must follow the University Policy on Conflict of Commitment and Interest.
 Academic staff must seek prior review and approval for the non-University activities from your Unit Executive Officer (UEO).
-Review and approval is documented using the Report of Non-University Activities (RNUA) form.
+Review and approval is documented using Pre-Approval Request form in UIC Research COI.
 Additional details follow in the subsequent questions.